Please Read How You Can Help Keep the Encyclopedia Free

 Equally significant in the Analects is the notion of the junzi (Japanese: kunshi), or the “prince.”
 The term literally refers to the “son of a ruler,” but the Analects emphasizes that anyone who cultivates himself to the extent that his virtue is worthy of a prince is indeed a “prince.”
 Conversely, it makes clear that those born to high standing who do not cultivate their virtue are not worthy of being deemed a prince.
 In effect, by developing this notion, the Analects was outlining an ethical perspective whereby even the highest levels of the socio-political hierarchy could be critically assessed.

 Politically, the Analects suggests that rule by moral example is far more effective than rule by law and the threat of punishment.
 The latter might elicit compliance, but not a sense of moral conscience.
 Rule by virtue, on the other hand, not only brings forth compliance when the coercive power of the ruler is manifest, but also when it is not.
+Confucius also emphasized the primary importance of language and its correct use for rightly governing the realm.
+In one passage, Confucius suggests that making sure language and words are used correctly is the first step to good goverment (13/3).
 Without denying the importance of rule by law, Confucius rejected narrow-minded legalism.
 At one point, the Analects (13/18) even portrays Confucius affirming that it would be right for a father to conceal the crimes of a son rather than turn him over to the authorities.
 The Analects hardly meant to endorse evasion so much as the responsibility of family members to take care of their kin.

 The Analects is also well known for what it does not discuss: metaphysics and spiritual matters.
 In particular, Confucius is known for asking students who wanted to hear about spiritual matters why they were interested in such topics when they had yet to master the moral way of humanity.
 In another context, the Analects suggests that Confucius revered spirits, even while keeping his distance from them.
 These passages suggest that Confucius was not so much uninterested in metaphysical issues as he was concerned to emphasize what he considered to be more fundamental and practical moral teachings.